juanjq/LST-camera_validation/README.md

 6. Run all the notebook.
 Plots will be generated in a folder called `output` in same directory

 ---
-# Dark pedestal & pedestal with background
+# Dark pedestal & pedestal with background analysis: instructions to use

 # Pedestal recovery